 Judges are probably more lenient based on the age of the offender.
 For a 20-year-old individual and 65-year-old individual with the same charge and circumstances, the court might intervene a little more in the 20-year-old individual’s case.
 It can be a misdemeanor, but the amounts are going to be viewed differently if somebody has a medical issue but did not obtain the cannabis or marijuana through the right channels.

 That would not necessarily be a legal offense, but it might cause the court to be a little bit more lenient on them.
 A Ft.
-Lauderdale marijuana possession lawyer could potentially prove, for example, that they have an identifiable condition or disease that was recognized to be alleviated by the use of cannabis or marijuana, even though they might not have obtained the marijuana legally.
+Lauderdale lawyer could potentially prove, for example, that they have an identifiable condition or disease that was recognized to be alleviated by the use and possession of marijuana, even though they might not have obtained it legally.
 It would not result in the case going away, but it might garner some leniency from the courts if certain mitigating facts or circumstances can be shown.

 More often than not, issues involving Fourth Amendment, unlawful searches and seizures, and the Fifth Amendment, violations of an individual’s right to remain silent, are actions against self-incrimination.
 Those are the common issues in drug-related cases.
 A Ft.
-Lauderdale marijuana possession lawyer can issue a constitutional challenge when successful evidence was derived as a result of that unlawful activity.
+Lauderdale attorney can issue a constitutional challenge when evidence of marijuana possession was derived as a result of that unlawful activity.
 The judge would exclude any evidence that was derived as a result of that unlawful activity.

 A person could have a ruling from a court that there was a Fourth Amendment violation, for example, a traffic stop was bad or a search was bad, that has a devastating impact on a prosecution’s case.
 It could put them in a position whereby they might not be able to go forward with the prosecution on a drug-related case as the court rules that the evidence or drugs were obtained unlawfully and the court is going to exclude the evidence.
 Now there are new issues related to new constitutional amendments that were passed this past fall regarding medical marijuana.
 That still varies in Florida and the state is still working on it, but that is a new broader defense that was not available in the past.